Other / mixed grade configuration · Columbus, OH

 What is the racial and ethnic makeup of Hamilton Stem Academy (K-6)?

-The largest demographic group at Hamilton Stem Academy (K-6) is African American at 66.4%.
-The school serves a diverse student body in Columbus, OH.
+The largest demographic group at Hamilton Stem Academy (K-6) is African American at 66.4% of enrollment, in Columbus, OH.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 52.3/100.

 What is the Resource Investment Index for Hamilton Stem Academy (K-6)?

-Hamilton Stem Academy (K-6) has a Resource Investment Index of 23/100 (F) based on 3 factors: student-teacher ratio, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Hamilton Stem Academy (K-6) has a Resource Investment Index of 24/100 (lower reported resources relative to schools nationally) based on 3 factors: student-teacher ratio, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page